 Annual vaccination is the best way to avoid getting influenza.

-There are two basic types of influenza vaccine (see Common Vaccinations : Influenza):
+There are two basic types of influenza vaccine (see Influenza Vaccine):

 The injected, inactivated vaccine can be given to all people aged 6 months old or older, including pregnant women.
 A higher-dose inactivated influenza vaccine is available for people over age 65.
 It is not given to

-The inhaled, live-virus vaccine is used only in healthy people aged 2 to 49 years.
-It is not given to
+The inhaled, live-virus vaccine has been used in healthy people aged 2 to 49 years.
+However, for the 2017-2018 flu season, use of the live-virus vaccine is not recommend at all.
+For informational purpose, when it is used, it is not given to

 People who had a severe allergic reaction to any influenza vaccine or one of its components